cunningham-lab/dsn/docs/index.md

 \begin{equation}
 \text{imag}(\lambda) \sim \mathcal{N}(4\pi, 1)
 \end{equation}
 To do this, we train a DSN for this system, such that the first- and second-moment constraints are satisfied.
-Even though we can compute (expect value of behavior) via the eigenvalues of A in closed form, we can not derive the distribution qthetastar, since the backward mapping from mu to eta of the exponential family is unknown.
+Even though we can compute (expected value of behavior) via the eigenvalues of A in closed form, we can not derive the distribution qthetastar, since the backward mapping from mu to eta of the exponential family is unknown.
 Instead, we can train a DSN to learn the multimodal degenerate linear system parameterization.

 ## Training the DSN ##
 mix of text and code describing training procedure.